History of the LED: Blue LED

 Nakamura was awarded the 2006 Millennium Technology Prize for his invention.
 Nakamura, Hiroshi Amano, and Isamu Akasaki were awarded the Nobel Prize in Physics in 2014 for "the invention of efficient blue light-emitting diodes, which has enabled bright and energy-saving white light sources."

 In 1995, Alberto Barbieri at the Cardiff University Laboratory (GB) investigated the efficiency and reliability of high-brightness LEDs and demonstrated a "transparent contact" LED using indium tin oxide (ITO) on (AlGaInP/GaAs).

 In 2001 and 2002, processes for growing gallium nitride (GaN) LEDs on silicon were successfully demonstrated.
 In January 2012, Osram demonstrated high-power InGaN LEDs grown on silicon substrates commercially, and GaN-on-silicon LEDs are in production at Plessey Semiconductors.
-As of 2017, some manufacturers are using SiC as the substrate for LED production, but sapphire is more common, as it has the most similar properties to that of gallium nitride, reducing the need for patterning the sapphire wafer (patterned wafers are known as epi wafers).
+As of 2017, some manufacturers are using SiC as the substrate for LED production, as it has better latice match and thermal expansion to that of gallium nitride, but sapphire substrates are more common as they are cheaper and transparent.
 Samsung, the University of Cambridge, and Toshiba are performing research into GaN on Si LEDs.

 Toshiba has stopped research, possibly due to low yields.
 Some opt for epitaxy, which is difficult on silicon, while others, like the University of Cambridge, choose a multi-layer structure, in order to reduce (crystal) lattice mismatch and different thermal expansion ratios, to avoid cracking of the LED chip at high temperatures (e.g. during manufacturing), reduce heat generation and increase luminous efficiency.
 Sapphire substrate patterning can be carried out with nanoimprint lithography.

 GaN-on-Si is difficult but desirable since it takes advantage of existing semiconductor manufacturing infrastructure.
 It allows for the wafer-level packaging of LED dies resulting in extremely small LED packages.

 GaN is often deposited using metalorganic vapour-phase epitaxy (MOCVD), and it also uses lift-off.